Distillable entanglement under dually non-entangling operations: Results

-Our result is remarkable because it represents one of the few instances where the distillable entanglement under some relevant class of free operations can be calculated, albeit in terms of some regularised expression. \emph{Regularisation} here means that one needs to understand the limiting behaviour of the given quantity when acting on many copies of quantum states.
+Our result represents one of the few instances where the distillable entanglement under some relevant class of free operations can be calculated, albeit in terms of some regularised expression. \emph{Regularisation} here means that one needs to understand the limiting behaviour of the given quantity when acting on many copies of quantum states.
 The necessity for such a procedure is a consequence of the fact that operational quantities encountered in quantum information are typically not additive~\cite{Werner-symmetry, Shor2004, Hayden-p>1, Cubitt-p-->0, Hastings2008, superactivation}, precluding the validity of non-regularised (`single-letter') expressions.
-As remarked before, we currently do not possess formulas of \emph{any} kind for the LOCC distillable entanglement, and the only other class of free operations for which a regularised formula is available is that of local operations assisted by one-way classical communication (one-way LOCCs)~\cite[Theorem~13]{devetak2005}.
 We should remark here that while regularised formulas do not allow for a straightforward calculation because of the ubiquity of non-additivity phenomena in quantum information, they are nevertheless amenable to theoretical investigation, which is the reason why many cornerstone results in quantum information theory, such as the Lloyd--Shor--Devetak theorem~\cite{Lloyd-S-D, L-Shor-D, L-S-Devetak}, or the Holevo--Schumacher--Westmoreland theorem~\cite{Holevo-S-W, H-Schumacher-Westmoreland}, are proofs of regularised formulas.
-A regularised expression has also been conjectured for the distillable entanglement under the class of non-entangling operations~\cite{BrandaoPlenio2,gap} in terms of $D^\infty(\cdot\|\SEP)$.
+Besides our result, the only other known formula for distillable entanglement of \emph{any} kind is the result of Devetak and Winter~\cite{devetak2005}, where a regularised expression is found for the rate of distillation under local operations assisted by one- or two-way classical communication; however, the expressions there are not expressed in the form of simple entropic quantities and the complex optimisation problems involved mean that their computability and applicability is questionable.
+A regularised expression has also been conjectured for the distillable entanglement under the class of non-entangling operations~\cite{BrandaoPlenio2,gap} in terms of $D^\infty(\cdot\|\SEP)$ --- this conjecture being equivalent to the notorious generalised quantum Stein's lemma~\cite{Brandao2010,gap-comment}.